IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

 ## Accessing the environments
 Each reservation provides access to its respective environment.
 Details for accessing each environment are provided in the **Pilot setup** sections that follow in the lab guide.

-Once all three reservations are in the **Ready** state and you have accepted the invitations to the IBM Cloud accounts, proceed to the next section to complete the pilot setup.
+After all three reservations are in the **Ready** state and you accepted the invitations to the IBM Cloud accounts, proceed to the next section to complete the pilot setup.

 ## Troubleshooting
 ???
 Failure "If your reservation for the Single Node OpenShift environment fails..."